Lisa: No, I just like to smell my lunch.

-Often in TV, a character who is panicking will be shown inhaling and exhaling into a paper bag to calm down.
+Often on TV, a character who is panicking will be shown inhaling and exhaling into a paper bag to calm down.
 In milder examples, it can be used to cure hiccups.
-Actually Truth in Television, as breathing into a paper bag is a good way to reduce the symptoms of hyperventilationnote , according to The Other Wiki.
+Actually Truth in Television, as breathing into a paper bag is a good way to reduce the symptoms of hyperventilation,note according to The Other Wiki.
 However, one should never use a plastic bag for this, because suffocation will ensue.note While there are other ways to cure hyperventilation, the paper bag is the most iconic, providing an easy visual shorthand (and comical prop) for viewers.

-- In the manga adaptation of Neon Genesis Evangelion, Shinji has a panic attack and Kaworu, not being able to find a paper bag, kisses him.
+- In the manga adaptation of Neon Genesis Evangelion, Shinji has a panic attack, and Kaworu, not being able to find a paper bag, kisses him.

 - In Young Justice, the Justice League is considering disbanding their group unless they can prove themselves on a mission.
-Arrowette calls them out on wanting their apprentices to fail instead of hoping for them to succeed, before she storms off.
+Arrowette calls them out on wanting their apprentices to fail instead of hoping for them to succeed before she storms off.
 Wonder Girl follows her, and when she finds her she's breathing heavily into a bag.
 Hey, give the girl a break.
 She just talked back to the Justice League.

 - Runt of the Litter from Chicken Little.
 He hyperventilates so hard he accidentally swallows the bag, then is seen breathing on two bags at once.

 - Referenced in Monsters vs. Aliens when Ginormica first sees the giant robot they have to fight.

 Ginormica: I can't fight that thing!
 I've never...
 I'm hyperventilating!
 Does anybody have a giant paper bag?

 - RJ in Over the Hedge does this as he becomes less sure about going through with his lie to the other animals.
 The brand of chips on the bag is named "OH-NO's".